dmtrKovalenko/reason-date-fns/README.md

 This is a project with reason bindings for [date-fns v2](https://date-fns.org/v2.0.0/docs/Getting-Started).
 These bindings are using `FP` module of date-fns.
 So please refer the [FP documentation](https://date-fns.org/v2.0.0/docs/FP-Guide).
 In short all methods are curried, and date value is always last argument.

+> Tip: On date-fns documentation site you can choose `submodule` in the top right cornder and check documentation and function signatures just like you would use it in reason.
+[Here](https://date-fns.org/v2.15.0/docs/fp/format) is an example of `FP` submodule docs page.
+Have a fun with FP 👨‍💻

 Simple example:

 ```ocaml